fchastanet/docker_tutorial/02-docker-compose/exo02/Readme.md

 You should see a page with 'Welcome to Symfony 4.2.3'

 Open phpmyadmin [http://localhost:8080](http://localhost:8080)
-Notice that you can't authenticate to it using server/login/password mysql/sf4/sf4 defined in the docker-compose.yml file we will see in the next exercise how to correct this
+Notice that you can now authenticate to it using server/login/password mysql/sf4/sf4 defined in the docker-compose.yml file

 ## cleaning
 now remove the containers and the volumes associated (option -v)